Alappuzha railway station: Significance

 Alappuzha is an important tourist destination in Kerala.
 The backwaters of Alappuzha are one among the most popular tourist attractions in Kerala.
 Alappuzha is also the access point for the annual Nehru Trophy Boat Race.
 Alappuzha railway station thus acts as a gateway for visiting the tourist attractions in and around Alappuzha.

 Important trains originating from Alappuzha

 The following trains starting from Alappuzha station:

+Major Trains

+The major trains halting at the station are :